mia-platform/distribution/README.md

 An addon of Magellano is a kustomize Component that will add resources and patches to the connected modules for adding functionality that will need the presence of two different modules inside the cluster.

-You can manually donwload and compose the various modules and addons but we also have developed a cli named [`vab`] that can aid you in the management of them, and the connection and deploy to multiple clusters, and to aid the operator for a clean installation without retry becasue some resource is not applied in order or becasue a CRD endpoint is not ready before applying a resource.
+You can manually download and compose the various modules and addons but we also have developed a cli named [`vab`] that can aid you in the management of them, and the connection and deploy to multiple clusters, and to aid the operator for a clean installation without retry because some resource is not applied in order or because a CRD endpoint is not ready before applying a resource.

 ## How To Contribute